These Pork Carnitas Tacos are simple and the perfect weeknight crockpot meal. The meat also saves well and can be added

-Personally, I recommend pairing these pork carnitas tacos with my Mango Avocado Salsa and cilantro.
+Personally, I recommend pairing these pork carnitas tacos with my Mango Avocado Salsa and fresh cilantro.
 The flavor is very fresh and bright and compliments the meat well.
 Alternatively, you could pair with your favorite mild or spicy salsa, lettuce, cheese, or the classic diced white onion and cilantro combo.
-Also, you could add any of your favorite taco toppings to these crockpot pork carnitas.

-Of course not!
-This meat is very versatile and can be used for burrito bowls, on top of a salad, in a quesadilla or burrito, on Pork Carnitas Nachos with Homemade Queso or just plain on its own with a side of rice and beans.
-This recipe makes a large amount and the leftovers can be used in a variety of ways, so you will never get bored.
+This slow cooker pork is very versatile and can be used for burrito bowls, on top of a salad, in a quesadilla or burrito, on Pork Carnitas Nachos or just plain on its own with a side of rice and beans.
+This recipe makes a large amount of meat that can be used in a variety of ways, so you will never get bored.